The Past and Present of Climate Activism

 Panel 1: Environmental and climate activism in Europe: historical perspectives

-Angela Santese - “Whales, Protests, and Organization: Greenpeace’s Transition during the Seventies
+Angela Santese (University of Bologna) - “Whales, Protests, and Organization: Greenpeace’s Transition during the Seventies”

-Roberto Tesei - “Anti-Nuclear Resistance in Germany.
+Roberto Tesei (RETOOL Project) - “Anti-Nuclear Resistance in Germany.
 The Gorleben Case between Grassroots Mobilization and Civic Engagement (1977-2020)”

-Gabriele Siracusano - “A New Environmental Internationalism against Imperialism: Italian Radical-Left Movements, Ecological struggle and the Global South (1979-1994)”
+Gabriele Siracusano (Sapienza University of Rome) - “A New Environmental Internationalism against Imperialism: Italian Radical-Left Movements, Ecological struggle and the Global South (1979-1994)”

 12.30-13.30 Lunch